neams-th-coe/cardinal/doc/content/source/auxkernels/CellDensityAux.md

 Displays the OpenMC fluid density (kg/m$^3$) mapped to the MOOSE elements denoted as fluid by [OpenMCCellAverageProblem](/problems/OpenMCCellAverageProblem.md).
-In other words, this auxiliary kernel can be used to visualize the density that gets set on the OpenMC cells based on the MOOSE elements that map to each cell.

 If a MOOSE element is not fluid or did not map at all to an OpenMC cell, then this auxiliary kernel returns $-1$.